TheOdinProject/curriculum/getting_involved.md

 # Getting Involved with The Odin Project

+1. Intro
+2. Our Approach
+3. The Tools We're Using
+4. Schedule Going Forward
+5. How to Get Started
+6. Workflows for Features and Stories
+6. Additional Resources

 ## Intro

 It's awesome that you're interested in getting involved with the project!
 The project needs the help of contributors and it should be good experience for you to build software as part of a team.
 In December 2013 we created the structure necessary to bring in collaborators who are new to both the project and perhaps software development in general.